w3c/wai-dynamic-planning/source/plan/index.html.erb.md

 ### [Review websites](review_websites.html)

-Before making changes, thoroughly review existing websites to identify issues to be fixed or avoided.
+Identify issues to be fixed or avoided in existing websites.

 {::nomarkdown}
 <%= article :end %>